jhpyle/docassemble/_docs/modifiers.md

 `prevent going back` modifier if the need to prevent the user from clicking the back button depends on the outcome of a process.

+# <a name="back button"></a>Adding a back button inside the question

+You can add a "Back" button to the buttons at the bottom of the screen by setting the `back button` modifier.

+{% include side-by-side.html demo="question-back-button-sometimes" %}

+If `back button` is set to `True` or to [Python] code that evaluates to a true value, then the button will be shown.

+You can configure this on an interview-wide basis by setting the [`question back button`] feature.

+# <a name="back button label"></a>Changing the text of the back button

+When you add a "Back" button to the buttons at the bottom of the screen by setting the [`back button`] modifier or the [`question back button`] feature, you can change the text of the button using the `back button label` modifier.

+{% include side-by-side.html demo="question-back-button-sometimes-label" %}

+The text of the label can include [Mako] templating.

 # <a name="terms"></a><a name="auto terms"></a>Vocabulary `terms` and `auto terms`

 Using the modifiers `terms` or `auto terms`, you can specify the